 That’s the advantage of reading non-fiction personal development books.

 With that in mind, here are some popular books that millions of people have read to improve their productivity, relationships and mindset.
-Hopefully this list can help you identify books on personal development that will be most relevant to you and your journey.
+Hopefully this list can help you identify the best books on personal development that will be most relevant to you and your journey.

 This post may contain affiliate links.
 Please read my disclosure for more information.